graciellehigino/ms_stop_stacking_sdms/manuscript.md

 late diversification of traits [@Ingram2012WheSho].
 These predictions are highly mechanistic, accounting for evolution and ecology of interactions.

-Moving from the stochastic-mechanistic scale of interactions, the next paragraphs will focus on probabilistic networks.
+Connected to the Eltonian Shortfall described at the beginning of this session, there are global gaps and biases on network sampling [@Poisot2020EnvBia].
+Because ecological networks are made of nodes and edges, and both can be treated as probabilities (addressing the occurrence of a node and the realization of an interaction), we can investigate the chances of different networks to emerge from a set of species co-occurring in a given location [@Poisot2016StrPro].
-Recently, @MacDonald2020RevLin demonstrated
-how we can estimate the number of possible links in a network based on the number of species it has, which take us closer to predict networks themselves since we have much more information about species than we have of interactions [@MacDonald2020RevLin].
+Recently, @MacDonald2020RevLin demonstrated how we can estimate the number of possible links in a network based on the number of species it has, which take us closer to predict networks themselves since we have much more information about species than we have of interactions [@MacDonald2020RevLin].
+Knowing the number of possible links given the species richness in a given location allow us to calculate the probability distribution for each network property, which can be further connected to what we know about the relationship between networks' properties and species spatial distribution

-- interactions are probabilistic events [@Poisot2016StrPro; @MacDonald2020RevLin]
-- From links to networks
+One question that is frequently stressed by macroecologists is how to connect local processes, such as interactions, to large scale biodiversity structures.
+The sampling of both interactions and environmental variables are usually made in opposing ends of spatial resolution, which makes them incomparable from a statistical point of view [@Peterson2012EcoNic].
+Also, because of the nature of the sampling, it is hard to transform those variables to make them vary in compatible scales.
+How can we deal with this problem when predicting interactions and networks for macroscales?
+In fact, the basic mix components that leads to the occurrence of an interaction varies with the spatial resolution in which it is assessed.
+Consequently, the distribution of probabilities for interactions and network properties would change, possibly leading to different interpretation of biodiversity distribution.
+However, the different ways in which networks properties vary through scales have also been investigated, and simulations can help us understand that more deeply [@Poisot2014SpeWhy; @Peralta2016MerEvo; @Guimaraes2020StrEco]. *Because* interactions vary more in space than species occurrence while retaining this information [@Poisot2017HosPar], they can represent a more accurate macroecological variance to interplay with environmental variables.
+Moreover, because interaction predictions accounts only for *potential interactions*, they are easily translated into regional networks (that also represent potential interactions).
+Finally, some properties of networks are correlated to phylogenetic diversity of communities [CHAP 1], which also represents a level of organization compatible with the geographical scale of environmental variables.

 #### Updating probabilities of occurrences with network probabilities

+[@Jimenez-Valverde2020DecAbu]

 ## Take-home messages